ewwink/X-Notifier-Reloaded/README.md

-# X-Notifier-Reloaded 3.5.24
+# X-Notifier-Reloaded 3.5.25
-Notifies your webmails, modification of X-notifier 3.5.23
+Notifies your webmails, improvement and fix for X-notifier 3.5.23 because original author has been abandoned this version.

 ## Requirement
 - Firefox 3 - 56

+## Release History
+- 3.5.25 - August 14 2017:
+  - Fix Yahoo Login, thanks to @jeroen1956 and @Loirooriol

+- 3.5.24:
+  - fixed Gmail bugs: `isLoggedIn -> basic HTML`

 ## Download and Install
 Available at release page: https://github.com/ewwink/X-Notifier-Reloaded/releases